 Cricket is a statisticians dream, with averages, totals and run rates constantly used to illustrate the state of play.
 This can allow a clear perspective on potential winners or individuals who should perform well – perfect for betting.

 Whether you’re a complete newbie to the game, or have copies of Wisden Cricketers’ Almanack stacked up on your bookshelves, this guide will help give you an edge when betting on cricket with crypto.

 Different forms of the game

-The most traditional form of the game, test cricket is usually played over five days (sometimes four).
+The most traditional form of the game, test cricket is usually played over 5 days (sometimes 4).
 It’s considered the pinnacle of the game, with only twelve nations granted test status.
 The pace of play is slow, with batsman eager to wear down their opponent’s bowlers and create a big total run score.

 Test cricket is a great game to lose yourself in, with bets giving you potential entertainment for days on end.
 Due to the long nature of the game, shocks are less likely as teams have time to recover from a momentary lapse or freak occurrence (although that’s not to say they never happen).
 From a betting point of view this is helpful.